dominiksalvet/pathfinding-robots/README.md

 ## Usage

 To run the game, execute the `pathfinding-robots.py` command.
 Then type a number based on the current options and press the enter key.
-Feel free to take a look below and get inspired.
+Feel free to take a look at the example below and get inspired.

 ### Example